PandiaJason/SPICE-ns-Project/Readme.md

 ### 🚀 Project Status

-As a first step, we have successfully implemented a mobility model for SPICE-ns and a paper is proposed to be presented at WNS3, Spain 2024.
+As a first step, we have successfully implemented a mobility model, propagation models for SPICE-ns, and the proposal has been presented in WNS3 2024, Spain and ICNS-3 2025, Japan.
 This represents the PhD proposal of Jason Pandian, the maintainer of this repository and project.